 Above: 1st photo - Northern Pin Oak has many short branches and a narrow to rounded crown - more narrow when young as this specimen shows.
 2nd photo - bark of a young tree.
 3rd photo - Bark of older trees is shallowly fissured and furrowed into shallow grooves and narrow plates.

 below: Northern Pin Oak leaves are quite variable.
 Here are 3 examples of N. Pin Oak from the same tree.
-They are broadest across the lobes nearest the tip, lobe sinuses are round, lobes end in bristle teeth.
+They are broadest across the central lobes; lobe sinuses are round; lobes end in bristle teeth.

 Below: 1st photo - The fall color of the leaves.
 2nd photo - The underside of the leaf is paler color showing the fine vein pattern.
 3rd photo - An example of a mature tree growing in an uncrowded habitat which has allowed it to develop a rounded crown.